lateralrook/bling-wallpaper/README.md

-# Bing Wallpaper Downloader & Setter
+# Bling Wallpaper Downloader & Setter
 A simple script to download the daily Bing wallpapers and set the most recent one as your desktop background.

 ## Dependencies